On the size of subsets of $\mathbb{F}_q^n$ avoiding solutions to linear systems with repeated columns: Examples and applications

 and proved that it is moderate whenever $p \neq 2$.\hair\footnote{The authors don't make the assumption $p \neq 2$ explicit in their proof.
 This assumption is necessary because the sum of the second and third row of the coefficient matrix is congruent to $ \pmod 2$.
 So for $p = 2$ the system cannot be moderate because it forces two variables to be equal.}

-This result can be recovered as a special case of \autoref{thm:intro:moderate}, provided that $p \neq 2,3$.\hair\footnote{If $p = 2$, then there are three column equivalence classes of size $1$, so the system is not of type (RC).
-Furthermore, if $p \in \{2,3\}$, then there are column equivalence classes of size $2$ that sum to zero, but not all column equivalence classes sum to $0$, so neither \myautoref{thm:intro:moderate}{itm:intro:mod:nz} nor \myautoref{thm:intro:moderate}{itm:intro:mod:z} applies in this case.
-If $p \notin \{2,3\}$, then the system is of type (RC) and none of column equivalence classes sums to zero, so \myautoref{thm:intro:moderate}{itm:intro:mod:nz} applies.} The results from this paper are insufficient to determine whether $(S_3^-)$ is temperate, because there are not enough equations to apply \myautoref{thm:intro:temperate}{itm:intro:tmp:nz}. \end{example}
+This result can be recovered as a special case of \cref{thm:intro:moderate}, provided that $p \neq 2,3$.\hair\footnote{If $p = 2$, then there are three column equivalence classes of size $1$, so the system is not of type (RC).
+Furthermore, if $p \in \{2,3\}$, then there are column equivalence classes of size $2$ that sum to zero, but not all column equivalence classes sum to $0$, so neither \mycref{thm:intro:moderate}{itm:intro:mod:nz} nor \mycref{thm:intro:moderate}{itm:intro:mod:z} applies in this case.
+If $p \notin \{2,3\}$, then the system is of type (RC) and none of column equivalence classes sums to zero, so \mycref{thm:intro:moderate}{itm:intro:mod:nz} applies.} The results from this paper are insufficient to determine whether $(S_3^-)$ is temperate, because there are not enough equations to apply \mycref{thm:intro:temperate}{itm:intro:tmp:nz}. \end{example}

-\begin{example} Finally, in \cite[Conjecture 1]{Mimura-Tokushige-II}, Mimura and Tokushige conjectured that the system $(S3)$ with coefficient matrix
+\begin{example} Finally, in \cite[Conjecture 1]{Mimura-Tokushige-II}, Mimura and Tokushige conjectured that the system $(S_3)$ with coefficient matrix

 is moderate.
 This is confirmed by our results.
-If $p \neq 2$, then it follows from \myautoref{thm:intro:moderate}{itm:intro:mod:nz} and \myautoref{thm:intro:temperate}{itm:intro:tmp:nz} that $(S3)$ is moderate and temperate.
+If $p \neq 2$, then it follows from \mycref{thm:intro:moderate}{itm:intro:mod:nz} and \mycref{thm:intro:temperate}{itm:intro:tmp:nz} that $(S_3)$ is moderate and temperate.
 If $p = 2$, then some of the columns become zero, so they correspond to free variables.
-After removing those columns, it follows from \myautoref{thm:intro:moderate}{itm:intro:mod:z} and \myautoref{thm:intro:temperate}{itm:intro:tmp:z} that $(S3)$ is moderate and temperate. \end{example}
+After removing those columns, it follows from \mycref{thm:intro:moderate}{itm:intro:mod:z} and \mycref{thm:intro:temperate}{itm:intro:tmp:z} that $(S_3)$ is moderate and temperate. \end{example}

-In summary: in all examples except \autoref{xmpl:MT:S3-}, we were able to prove that the system is moderate and temperate, thereby strengthening prior results (and proving a conjecture) of Mimura and Tokushige.
-In \autoref{xmpl:MT:S3-}, we gave an alternative proof of the fact that the system is moderate, but we were unable to determine whether the system is also temperate.
+In summary: in all examples except \cref{xmpl:MT:S3-}, we were able to prove that the system is moderate and temperate, thereby strengthening prior results (and proving a conjecture) of Mimura and Tokushige.
+In \cref{xmpl:MT:S3-}, we gave an alternative proof of the fact that the system is moderate, but we were unable to determine whether the system is also temperate.

-In \autoref{xmpl:MT:W}, we could not apply \autoref{thm:intro:moderate}.
-Instead, we needed a proof that was adapted to this particular system, using results from \autoref{sec:mod:nz}, to furnish an alternative proof that the system is moderate.
-In all other examples, the fact that the system is moderate follows immediately from \autoref{thm:intro:moderate}.
+In \cref{xmpl:MT:W}, we could not apply \cref{thm:intro:moderate}.
+Instead, we needed a proof that was adapted to this particular system, using results from \mysecref{sec:mod:nz}, to furnish an alternative proof that the system is moderate.
+In all other examples, the fact that the system is moderate follows immediately from \cref{thm:intro:moderate}.

 \paragraph{Acknowledgements} The first author is partially supported by the Dutch Research Council (NWO), project number 613.009.127.